 The council produced Strategic Housing and Economic Land Availability Assessment (SHELAA) and five-year land supply statement in 2017.
 This includes the five-year housing land supply.
-The 2017 SHELAA can be found online: Strategic Housing and Economic Land Availability Assessment.
+The 2017 SHELAA can be found using the following link: Strategic Housing and Economic Land Availability Assessment (leicester.gov.uk).
 The City Council is currently working on updating the SHELAA which will be published on our website to support the Regulation 19 Submission Draft Consultation.

 Development on brownfield sites can result in environmental improvements and help to regenerate urban areas.
 The Government wants to build more homes, and many are likely to be built on brownfield sites.
 In Leicester, the overall percentage of housing completions on brownfield sites has increased since 2008/09.
-Housing completions on brownfield sites comprised 95% of total housing built in 2020/21, matching the previous highest proportion set in 2012/13 (see table below).
+Housing completions on brownfield sites comprised 95% of total housing built in 2020/21, matching the previous highest proportion set in 2012/13 (see Table 8).